IanMungwadzi/TableIsBroken/README.md

 - 👋 Hi, I’m @TableIsBroken
 - 👀 I’m interested in becoming a cyber-security analyst or a software developer.
 - 🌱 I’m currently learning A-Level Computer Science, Chemistry and Physics
-- 💞️ I don't have the experience required for any collaborations, maybe come back in a year's time.
+- 💞️ I don't have the experience required for any collaborations, maybe come back in a few year's time.
 - 📫 How to reach me: You don't.

 <!---